hubotio/hubot/docs/deploying/heroku.md

     Git remote heroku added

-Before you deploy the application, you'll need to configure some environment variables for hubot to use.
+Before you deploy the application, you'll need to configure some environment variables for botforge to use.
 The specific variables you'll need depends on which [adapter](../adapters.md) and scripts you are using.
 For Campfire, with no other scripts, you'd need to set the following environment variables:

-    % heroku config:set HUBOT_CAMPFIRE_ACCOUNT=yourcampfireaccount
+    % heroku config:set BOTFORGE_CAMPFIRE_ACCOUNT=yourcampfireaccount
-    % heroku config:set HUBOT_CAMPFIRE_TOKEN=yourcampfiretoken
+    % heroku config:set BOTFORGE_CAMPFIRE_TOKEN=yourcampfiretoken
-    % heroku config:set HUBOT_CAMPFIRE_ROOMS=comma,separated,list,of,rooms,to,join
+    % heroku config:set BOTFORGE_CAMPFIRE_ROOMS=comma,separated,list,of,rooms,to,join

 At this point, you are ready to deploy and start chatting.
 With Heroku, that's a git push away: